SihanChen46/computational_bootcamp/README.md

 ### Homeworks

-Each homework will be a collection of short Python problems.
+Each homework will be a collection of short coding problems in Python.
 There will be 1 homework per week (for a total of 4, each worth 5% of total grade).
 Each homework will due on Sunday by 9:00p submitted on Canvas.

 Late assignments will only be accepted for medical emergencies.